bakedziti420/nodejs/readme.md

 ## Node's API Intro

-Let's take at some parts of the [Node API](https://nodejs.org/api/).
-We can jump into the Node environment by simply typing `node` in the terminals.
+Let's look at some parts of the [Node API](https://nodejs.org/api/).
+We can jump into the Node environment by simply typing `node` in the terminal.

 Try typing `global` into the node repl.